osg-htc/virtual-school-pilot-2020/docs/materials/data/part2-ex2-stashcache-shared.md

 -----

 -   Make sure you're logged in to `login04.osgconnect.net`
--   Transfer the following files from [Exercise 2.1](/materials/data/part2-ex1-blast-proxy.md) to a new directory in your local scratch called `stash-shared`:
+-   Transfer the following files from the previous [Exercise 2.1](/materials/data/part2-ex1-blast-proxy.md) to a new directory in your local scratch called `stash-shared`:
     - `blast_wrapper.sh`
     - `blastx`